20 Popular Chain Grocery Stores For Meat, Ranked

 As we covered in the Target section, much of the meat Walmart offers comes from Tyson and Cargill.
 The main difference between Walmart and Target is you will find a larger selection of meat in Walmart.
 Most Walmart grocery stores are now Supercenters, and the Neighborhood Markets provide a large selection of meats as well.
 Even the smaller Walmart grocery stores still have an adequate meat selection.

 However, in addition to Thomas Foods, the grass-fed meat, which includes grass-fed beef, comes from within the United States (typically Wyoming and Utah).
-Walmart also recently purchased a stake in Sustainable Beef LLC, which is a rancher-owned meat company based in Nebraska.
+Walmart also purchased a stake in Sustainable Beef LLC in 2022, which is a rancher-owned meat company based in Nebraska.

 This Midwest grocery staple does have a wide display of meat.
 While you're not going to find the unique animal offerings found at, say, a Kroger, if you need basic cuts of meat or hefty amounts, Meijer is a solid option to consider.

-Another major benefit of buying meat from Meijer is all meat is freshly cut and put on display daily, so you're not going to sift through meat that has been sitting on shelves for long periods of time.
+One benefit of buying beef from Meijer, though, is that it's freshly cut and put on display daily.
+So, you're not going to sift through meat that has been sitting on shelves for long periods of time.
+This can be beneficial for customers seeking the freshest cuts of steak or ground beef for their dinner plates.

 Sam's Club and Costco have a lot of similarities.
 Both big-box grocery stores have similar selections, although Sam's Club tends to have higher quality cuts of meat available for consumers.
-One of Sam's Club's biggest advantages over Costco is that it does not purchase any of its meat from China.
 As is the case with Walmart, Sam's Club receives all of its meat from within the United States.
 Some of the beef providers of Sam's Club include National Beef, Swift, Farmland, and Nebraska Beef, just to name a few.

 Sam's Club has several animal welfare acts set up, both for grazing animals as well as chickens.
-By 2025, 100% of chickens will be cage-free, and no poultry antibiotics will be used within the chickens.
+By 2025, the brand pledges to have 100% antibiotic-free chicken.
 This is much easier to monitor and ensure as all of the producers are within the United States.
 That cannot be said of Costco, especially in locations such as China.
 Due to this, we list Sam's Club ahead of its bulk competitor.

 The meat selection at your neighborhood Kroger is, in general, pretty decent.
 Many locations also tend to have a surprisingly good selection of fish.
 So whether you're making steak or pork chops for dinner, chances are you'll find what you need at Kroger.

 Kroger beef is of a high standard.
 The majority of its meats, whether it be pork, beef, or chicken, come from JBS and Tyson Foods subsidiaries.
-The organic beer Kroger offers in its stores comes from Simple Truth, which is an organic beef ranch in Uruguay.
-None of the cattle in Uruguay receive any hormones or antibiotics.
-The beef then receives a USDA grade, so it is all up to U.S. beef standards.
+The organic beef Kroger offers in its stores under the Simple Truth label is sourced from an organic beef ranch in Uruguay.
+None of the cattle used for this brand receive hormones or antibiotics.
+The beef receives a USDA grade and is up-to-par with USDA organic standards.

 The only reason Stater Bros. isn't higher on this list is because it has a limited selection of meats.
 However, in terms of beef, you'll be hard-pressed to find many other grocery stores that can compete with the quality of Stater Bros. beef (as well as the information available on it).